takarocks/pyImpExGenerator/README.md

 # How to use
 ## Product Media ImpEx generation
-  1. Configure config.py and input.csv.
+  1. Configure *config.py* and *input.csv*.
 See following Configuration section for more details.
-  2. Locate your source images in your execution directory.
-Do not locate in any subdirectory.
+  2. Locate your source images in your python program execution directory.
+Do not locate the files in any subdirectory.
   3. Open Terminal or Command Prompt and execute python program as follows

      `python productMedias -f input.csv`